 The connectivity options for the HS8s are excellent, but it would be even better if there were active speakers.
 Your standard 3.5mm headphone jack and an XLR connector in the back.
 Along with that, you also get RCA connectors which can help if you need them.

 The biggest issue with these monitors is the size.
 They are on the larger side, so they’ll take up more space than others, which can be annoying depending on how many other items are around you when planning out where to put these monitors down on/near/etc.

 Design/Portability Of Yamaha HS5

 The Yamaha HS5 is a single-unit speaker with stereo output.
 The speaker is not heavy and is therefore easy to mount.
 The HS5 is the smallest unit in the HS Series.

 The cone woofer measures 5 inches while the dome tweeter is 1 inch.
 The portable bass-reflex speaker from Yamaha has a clean, pleasant design that makes it stand out clearly.
-The white subwoofer cone brakes the monotony of the black box, and the Yamaha logo that glows when the woofer is turned on makes it glamour.
+The white subwoofer cone breaks the monotony of the black box, and the Yamaha logo that glows when the woofer is turned on makes it glamorous.

 The youthful decorative monitor will look good in any room.
 The speaker box is made of an MDF board and guarantees strength.

 Yamaha excels in the design and construction of speakers.
 With MDF board body construction, the HS8 speakers are solid as they come.
 The textured finish adds to the appeal while helping reduce resonance.